Once you log into Ziflow, you will see the Proofs List. From there, click on the Create Proof button in the upper right corner.

 Please see our Proof Security Settings article for more information.

-Minor version - in many cases, creative assets need to be reviewed internally before being shared with external team members or clients.
+Minor version - in many cases, creative assets must be reviewed internally before being shared with external team members or clients.
 Most online proofing applications will label versions using the standard pattern V1, V2, V3.

 Depending on your workflow, this may not be ideal - by the time a proof is shared externally, you could be sharing what is now known as V3.
 It could confuse external reviewers and raise questions about what happened to V1 and V2.
 Enable this setting to make the proof a minor version (e.g., V0.1, V0.2, V0.3, etc.).